belsrc/notebook/functional/Functional Programming.md

 displayResult(11);
 ```

-This aspect of pure functions is referred to as "referential transparency."
+This aspect of pure functions is referred to as "[referential transparency](https://en.wikipedia.org/wiki/Referential_transparency)."
+Also sometimes referred as [Idempotence](https://en.wikipedia.org/wiki/Idempotence).
 A function is called referentially transparent if it can be replaced with its corresponding result without changing the program's behavior.
 For, hopefully, obvious reasons, having a side-effect in `add` from the example above would break this contract.
 Side-effects are any externally visible (observable) change.
 This includes, but is not limited to, changing a global variable, outputting to `console`, saving to a database, making an API call, etc. Now, an application that doesn't make any external requests or save anything that the user does isn't very practical, or useful.
 The goal of using pure functions isn't to completely eliminate side-effects, but to isolate them from the rest of the application's code.

 ```js
 let counter = 0;